[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 Leap Slam -- Fortify -- Faster Attacks -- Blood Magic.
 I dropped faster attacks and blood magic to make room for my Temp Chains Blasphemy setup, but you'll want the 4-link until you are filling every single socket on your gear with buffs.

 Berserk.
-Doesn't require any support gems, and turns you into a god of death for 7 seconds upon activation.
+Doesn't require any support gems, and turns you into a god of death for several seconds upon activation.
 Use for bosses, monoliths, or anytime you feel like doing more damage while taking less.

 Blood Rage.
 You're using attacks, so you run Blood Rage.
 Nuff said.

 CWDT Setup: Cast When Damage Taken on this build is more of a means to automatically renew things that I find annoying than an actual necessity, so I have it linked to Tempest Shield and Ice Golem.
 If you prefer to put Blood Rage or something else in here as well or instead, go for it!
 But I do recommend some degree of skill automatization, because POE just doesn't have enough skillbar hotkeys for all of the awesome stuff you'll be wanting to do.
 If you decide to put Molten Shell in here, be aware that a triggercast regular Molten Shell WILL overwrite the Vaal version if you have it active already.
+At the present budget level of the build, I have Molten Shell in here instead of Tempest Shield.

 07. Leveling Guide and Passive Trees